privacypatterns/patterns/patterns/Awareness-Feed.md

 As this pattern seeks to inform users of policies in addition to notifying them of important information, it benefits from the application of accessible policies.
 Patterns which therefore _complement_ this pattern include [Privacy Aware Wording](Privacy-Aware-Wording), [Layered Policy Design](Layered-Policy-Design), and [Privacy-Aware Network Client](Privacy-Aware-Network-Client).

-This pattern is a composite pattern, and thus _may use_ any number of its component patterns.
+This pattern is a compound pattern, one which builds off of its component patterns.
 These include:
 - [Impactful Information and Feedback](Impactful-Information-and-Feedback);
 - [Increasing Awareness of Information Aggregation](Increasing-Awareness-of-Information-Aggregation);
 - [Privacy Awareness Panel](Privacy-Awareness-Panel);
 - [Appropriate Privacy Feedback](Appropriate-Privacy-Feedback); and
 - [Who's Listening](Whos-Listening).

-#### Pre-patterns
+#### Related Pre-patterns
 - Privacy Options in Social Networks;
 - Selective Access Control in Forum Software; and
 - Privacy Enhanced Group Scheduling.